PiggySpeed/react-test/readme.md

 Replacement.
 This means you can instantly see the results of your programming in real time.
 Allowing HMR boosts productivity, especially for development in React (it preserves the application state while updating).

+Note that changes to webpack.config.js, index.html, and package.json
+can't undergo HMR.
+Therefore you will have to restart the application completely or refresh the web page if you make changes to these files.

 Changes:
 - The HotModuleReplacement plugin in webpack.config.js is unnecessary.